RWA2017 Workshops by Track

 Produce better work and keep pace with an accelerating industry as we review favorite online tools for authors.

 Whether you’re building or rebuilding your website, discover how to develop a site that works for you and your audience.

 In this 20/20 session, a group of experts unpacks the nitty-gritty of select historical topics.
 Pick from an assortment of fascinating sessions to help bring your historical romance to life.

 Pick one 20-minute session, and then rotate to a different Historical Details session.

 A meaty look at the roles and power of women in the kitchen: how their status and the era affected the foods they prepared and impacted their world.

 Join historical fashionista Victoria Vane for an overview of clothing from corsetry to the bustle.

 USA Today best-selling Regency romance author Ella Quinn unpacks ten details required for the Regency period to avoid getting eviscerated by readers.

-Join RITA finalist Alyssa Cole for a session on writing multiethnic historicals.
+Join RITA finalist Alyssa Cole for a session on writing inclusive historicals.

 Pitching: From Tagline to Synopsis